ZacharyKeatings/StockTickerGUI/README.md

 * About page with short description of game.
 * The 'Quit' button closes the program.

+#### Project Requirements:

+Ensure you have tkinter and matplotlib installed before running Stock Ticker.

 #### Project Status:

 This is an ongoing project which will be updated as I learn more about Tkinter.